 Since its inception in 1926, the Scholastic Aptitude Test (SAT) has encountered its fair share of controversy, from a lack of equity to skepticism regarding its validity in predicting a student’s success in college.
 Over the past few years, more and more colleges have announced a test optional or test flexible admissions policy, which does not penalize students who do not submit SAT or ACT scores.
 With the cancellation of three test dates this spring, even more schools are dropping the admissions requirement for SAT or ACT scores, if only temporarily.
 So why should students consider taking the test at all?
 Here’s why.

-While many colleges and universities may have waived the SAT/ACT requirement, the majority have not.
-Ivy league schools such as Yale, MIT, and Harvard will most likely keep a testing requirement because it provides an additional factor to consider when evaluating highly competitive college applicants.
-As of May 21, 2020, fair test lists only 27 of the over 75 higher education institutions in Virginia as “test optional”.
-However, many of the 27 schools require a certain GPA and academic standing in order to waive the standardized testing requirement.
+While many colleges and universities may have waived the SAT/ACT requirement, others have not because it provides an additional factor to consider when evaluating highly competitive college applicants.
+As of June 13, 2020, fair test lists only 28 of the over 75 higher education institutions in Virginia as “test optional”.* However, many of these schools require a certain GPA and academic standing in order to waive the standardized testing requirement.
 This number may increase if there are additional cancellations of SAT and ACT administrations in the fall, but it’s better to prepare for the test and not need it than be unprepared and have to cram this fall.

 Even if all the schools you plan on applying to have adopted test optional policies and you meet the academic requirements, we suggest you still take the SAT or ACT.
 It’s always a good idea to keep your options open, and you don’t have to submit test scores if you don’t want to.
 However, if you do submit scores to a school with a “test blind” policy, your scores will be factored into their admissions decision simply because you submitted your scores.
 If you don’t want scores to be a factor it’s best not to submit them.